Service Management, Supply Chain Management - Master of Science programme

-The rapid development in Supply Chain Management, including global challenges, sustainability and new ways of organising supply chains and conducting business, require more qualified staff.
+The rapid development in supply chain management, including global challenges and new ways of organising supply chains and conducting business, require more qualified staff.
 You will get a profound understanding of the specific conditions of supply chain management, with a service focus.
-You will study and analyse phenomena and situations such as service management in supply chain management contexts, transports and logistics management, change management, theory of science as well as qualitative and quantitative methods.
-This will help you develop the important analytical and managerial skills while giving you valuable experience to develop innovative, strategic and sustainable global supply chains.
-You will gain knowledge and experience from different supply chain management fields, and develop tools to create innovative and sustainable supply chain management in companies, public sector organisations, and others.
+You will study and analyse phenomena and situations such as service management in supply chain management contexts, transports and logistics management, organisational theory, theory of science as well as qualitative and quantitative methods.